ivotron/popper2-paper/paper/paper.md

 Popper supports running containers in both single-node and multi-node cluster environments.
 Each of these different environments has a very specific job and process scheduling policies.
-The resource manager API is a pluggable interface that allows the creation of plugins (also referred to as runners) for distinct job schedulers (e.g. Slurm, SGE, HTCondor) and cluster managers (e.g. Kubernetes, Mesos, YARN).
+The resource manager API is a pluggable interface that allows the creation of plugins (also referred to as runners) for distinct job schedulers (e.g. Slurm, HTCondor) and cluster managers (e.g. Kubernetes, Mesos [@hindman2011mesos]).
 Currently, plugins for Slurm and Kubernetes exist, as well as the default local runner that executes workflows on the local machine where Popper is executed.
 Resource manager plugins provide abstractions for different container engines which allows a particular resource manager to support new container engines through plugins.
 For example, in the case of Slurm, it currently supports running Docker and Singularity containers but other container engines can also be integrated like Charliecloud [@charliecloud] and Pyxis [@pyxis].